cosmos/cosmos-sdk/CONTRIBUTING.md

 The SDK utilizes [semantic versioning](https://semver.org/).

+### PR Targeting

+Ensure that you base and target your PR on the correct branch:
+  - `release/vxx.yy.zz` for a merge into a release candidate
+  - `master` for a merge of a release
+  - `develop` in the usual case

 ### Development Procedure:
   - the latest state of development is on `develop`
   - `develop` must never fail `make test` or `make test_cli`